 Build a schedule to follow your favorite team.
 (Bats and gloves are optional.)

-Everything you need to prepare for your trip to spring training, except the sunscreen.
+Everything you need for your trip to spring training, except the sunscreen.